dram1964/cloudarchitect/docs/azure/app_service/app_service.md

 - Create a default App Service Plan
 - Create an app with the specified name
 - Zip deploy the files from the current working directory

+Apps are deployed with the following default FQDN: `https://${APP_NAME}.azurewebsites.net`

+You can query details for a webapp using `az webapp list` or `az webapp show`.

 ## Authentication and Authorisation
 App Service provides built-in authentication and authorisation otherwise you can use the